autogorg/autog/README.md

 # AutoG

-AutoG is a lightweight, complete, and open agent development framework
+# AutoG is a lightweight, comprehensive, and flexible Agent development framework

-- Lightweight: Developed purely in Go language without any third-party dependencies.
+- Lightweight: Developed in pure Go language, zero third-party dependencies.
-- Complete: Flexible prompt engineering framework, short and long-term memory, planning, acting, and reflecting capabilities.
+- Comprehensive: Fully-featured, includes a prompt framework, RAG, model interfacing interfaces, supports long-term and short-term memory, planning, action, and reflection capabilities, etc.
-- Open: Defaults to interfacing with OpenAI's API, but can easily interface with any other model.
+- Flexible: A functional + react framework, capable of implementing multi-Agent interactions and dynamic state graphs and control flows through the capabilities of Future functions.

 ### Example